 “Three, ” he answered.
 His steps coming closer, he leaned against the counter next to me.
 His arm near mine, smelling his strong cologne.
 I glanced up to him, his stare soft and lips into a smirk.

 I cleared my dry throat, cupping the last scoop.
 “All done,” I said quickly sliding the bowl across.
-I dropped the scooper in the sink and placed the ice cream in the sink.
-I marched out in a fast pace and sat back on the couch.
+I dropped the scooper in the sink and placed the ice cream in the freezer.
+I marched out at a fast pace and sat back on the couch.
 I itched my forehead eating a big bite of ice cream, letting it melt in my mouth.

 The night ending with handshakes and exchanging numbers.
 The new neighbors were getting ready to leave.